UncannyOwl/Uncanny-Toolkit-for-LearnDash/readme.txt

 * Autocomplete lessons and topics (no more "Mark Complete" buttons!)
 * Track the time users spend completing courses

-* Replace boring LearnDash tables with highly flexible grids of courses, lessons and topics (including featured images !)
+* Replace boring LearnDash tables with highly flexible grids of courses, lessons and topics (including featured images!)
 * Register users directly into LearnDash Groups when they create an account
 * Import users directly into LearnDash courses and groups safely and with validation
 * Send certificates by email
 * [And much more!](https://www.uncannyowl.com/downloads/uncanny-learndash-toolkit-pro/?utm_medium=ldtoolkitreadme)